mrbrant89/wokedissident/_posts/2025/03/2025-03-28-voter-fraud-theatre.md

 This isn’t about stopping fraud.
 It’s about two things:

 1. **Creating an excuse.** If Trump had lost in 2024 (for the 2nd time), he’d already have laid the groundwork: *“See?
 I warned you about all those illegal votes!
-Voter fraud!”* But since he won it was all perfect legitimate (funny how that works).
+Voter fraud!”* But since he won it was all perfectly legitimate (funny how that works).
 2. **Suppressing the vote.** Citizenship documentation disproportionately burdens the elderly, the poor, and minorities—i.e., **Democratic voters**.

 Let’s not pretend this is subtle.
 This is **strategic disenfranchisement wrapped in a flag**.